Camping at Roadford Lake: a Devon campsite by the water

 And then, when we were looking for somewhere to stop off between camping in the South Hams and a long weekend in North Devon, it popped up in our search for campsites.

 Love Devon?
-Join the Devon with Kids Facebook group and subscribe to my newsletter!
+Why not follow me on Instagram, join the Devon with Kids Facebook group and subscribe to my newsletter!

 Contents - jump to what you'd like to know